Resource Center and Instructions

 review their course learning outcomes before submitting the course change request.

 As noted above, one of the most persistent areas of weakness in course review is

-the crafting of clear and measurable course learning objectives/outcomes that are
+the crafting of clear and measurable course learning objectives/outcomes that

-is also easy to navigate.
+outcomes that is also easy to navigate.

 One area of course syllabi that is often found lacking is the specific description

 of assessment types that are used within a course.
-Faculty are encouraged to provide
+Faculty are encouraged to

-as much information as possible about the
+provide as much information as possible about the

 assessments within a course.
 The